Will Australia Go Into A Recession In 2025?

 Globally, advanced economies continue to face recession as they fight to curb inflation — which poses additional risk to Australia.

-Revised forecasts from the RBA indicate unemployment will rise, but our GDP growth will remain positive.
+Revised forecasts from the RBA indicate unemployment will remain low, and our GDP growth will remain positive.

 What Does A ‘Technical’ Recession Mean?